datacratic/check_graphite/README.md

     -h,          --help               show this help message and exit -V,          --version            show program's version number and exit -v,          --verbose            Get more verbose status output.
-Can be specified up to three times -u URL,      --url=URL            URL to query for data -U USERNAME, --username=USERNAME  User for authentication
+Can be specified up to three times -u URL,      --url=URL            URL to query for data (required) -U USERNAME, --username=USERNAME  User for authentication
     -P PASSWORD, --password=PASSWORD  Password for authentication
     -H HOSTNAME, --hostname=HOSTNAME  Host name to use in the URL